hearvox/postscript/README.txt

 * In Settings page make separate lists for default and plugin/theme-registrations.
 * Add filter for...?

+= How does this work? =
+The [GitHub Dev Notes](https://github.com/hearvox/postscript#dev-notes) details on the inner workings of this plugin, including custom fields and taxonomies, transients, options, and filters.

 == Screenshots ==

 1. Edit Post screen **Postscript** meta box